 - Write a letter to your inner child

-- Do an inner child visualization (there are many for free on youtube)
+- Do an inner child visualization or meditation (here are some free inner child healing affirmations we’ve created and shared on YouTube)

 - Look at pictures of your inner child